-Habitats observation data are shared and disseminated within the Information System on Nature and Landscapes (SINP).
+Habitats observation data are shared and disseminated within the Natural Heritage Inventory Information System (SINP).
 The organization of data exchanges in this system is defined by the SINP architecture.

 Exchange conditions between SINP platforms, and data dissemination rules by them are governed by a national protocol..

 This protocol is applied in the INPN under the guise of charter..

 To answer to biodiversity preservation stakes, the ministry in charge of Environment assumes overall control of the SINP.

 The SINP is a partnership facility, between the ministry in charge of Environment, associations, communities, public services and operators, State departments, etc. It aims at promoting synergy between these stakeholders for the production, management, treatment, use and dissemination of data related to biodiversity, geodiversity, protected areas and landscapes.

 The SINP favours a network organisation.
 It is based on data producers, regional or themed platforms , and a national platform.